StephenKrewson/hathi-images/README.md

 - Buckets are also associated with projects -- ditto
 - Stuck with the fastai19 project
 - Conclusion: make boot disk the 2TB maximum.
 Mounting and resizing extra disks requires LOTS of extra knowledge of df and lsblk and growpart.
 Something to study up on, though.
+- Other breakthrough: run tmux ON the remote server!!
+Then detach and exit.
+Job will hum merrily along.
+Otherwise, as soon as my laptop goes to sleep, the SSH connection is broken and it's all over.
+And it was too weird to run tmux within tmux.
+Just like the Zoo c.
+2017!

 https://wiki.htrc.illinois.edu/display/COM/Downloading+Extracted+Features